alextes/next-boilerplate/docs/question-and-input.md

 ## Styleguide

-* There's a styleguide available from Rituals
+* There's a styleguide available from Rituals.
-  * Comes with a JS bundle that does dom manipulation
+  * Comes with JavaScript that does dom manipulation.

-## Stack
+## Preferred Stack

 * Depends a bit on the above.
-If we use the styleguide (inc js bundle) we may want to use a very basic setup, just plain old js dom manipulation?
+If we use the styleguide including the JavaScript we may want to use a very basic setup, just plain old js dom manipulation?

-# Success indicators
+# Success Indicators

-\*